DataMiningSoftware/CW2024/README.md

 The following Java classes were modified, along with reasons for the changes:

 1. **`Scene_Properties.java`**:
    - **Purpose**: This file is responsible for initializing the fundamental aspects of each game level.
 It establishes the core properties that define how the game behaves at each level, ensuring consistency across different stages.
 This includes setting up game loops, the environment, and gameplay rules.
    - **Key Changes**:
      - Defined the standard behavior and layout for all levels, creating a clear structure for future level development.
      - Allowed easy accommodation of additional features, such as new enemies, obstacles, or level-specific mechanics.
      - Centralized where the most crucial gameplay logic occurs, ensuring easy scalability.

 2. **`Main.java`**:
    - **Purpose**: The main class initializes the game by giving it a title and launching the first level.
 This is the entry point of the game where the game window is configured, and the overall setup takes place.
    - **Key Changes**:
      - Set the name of the game, which will be visible in the window title bar.
      - Established the main game loop and entry point for launching the game.

 3. **`Controller.java`**:
    - **Purpose**: The controller manages level transitions, game state handling, and window setup.
 It ensures the game progresses logically from one level to the next without issues, while also handling key gameplay functions like window resizing and full-screen mode.
    - **Key Changes**:
      - Ensured that the game window remains maximized in full-screen mode throughout gameplay for an immersive experience.
      - Automatically rescales the background image when transitioning between different screen resolutions, ensuring the game visuals remain consistent.

 4. **`EnemyPlaneV1.java`**:
    - **Purpose**: This class defines the behavior and attributes of enemy planes, which act as obstacles for the player.
 The main goal is to make the enemy planes behave in a way that challenges the player without being overly simplistic.
    - **Key Changes**:
      - Integrated a continuous spinning animation to give the enemies a more dynamic and unpredictable movement pattern.
      - Enhanced the firing mechanism with more varied shooting patterns, making the gameplay more challenging and engaging.
      - Ensured that the enemies follow a constant forward motion, creating a predictable but challenging path for the player to avoid.

 5. **`FighterPlane.java`**:
    - **Purpose**: The FighterPlane class acts as the base class for all entities within the game, providing the foundation for common behavior such as movement and collision detection.
    - **Key Changes**:
      - Implemented collision detection to track and handle interactions between entities.
      - Added visual indicators (such as flashing effects) to show when an entity has been hit, enhancing feedback during gameplay.

 6. **`UserPlane.java`**:
    - **Purpose**: This class represents the player's plane, giving them control over their movements and attacks.
 It also introduces different weapons and shooting methods, allowing the player to customize their gameplay experience.
    - **Key Changes**:
      - Added an alternate fire mode to provide variety in attack strategies, allowing the player to choose the best method of offense depending on the situation.

 7. **`Level_Interface.java`**:
-- **Purpose**: This file is responsible for ensuring that all user interface (UI) elements, such as the kill counter and heart display, function properly within the game.
-It manages UI components based on the player's progress in the game.
+   - **Purpose**: This file is responsible for ensuring that all user interface (UI) elements, such as hearts, win/loss indicators, and kill count, are correctly displayed and updated in response to gameplay.
-- **Key Changes**:
-  - Ensured that the kill counter and heart display elements are updated correctly as the game progresses, providing real-time feedback on the player's performance.

 8. **`LevelBoss.java`**:
 - **Purpose**: This class is responsible for increasing the difficulty of the game during the boss level.
 It creates a challenging experience for the player by introducing a boss encounter with unique mechanics and visual/audio effects.